Trailing Along The Glooscap and The Evangeline Trails

 We made two stops along the French Shore: St. Mary’s Church is the largest wooden church in North America.
 It's worth a stop to have a peak at its museum that houses a fine collection of church vestments, furnishings, and photographs; and, St. Bernard Church, a large granite church that took a group of Acadians over 32 years to build, that stands out among its modest Acadian surroundings given its imposing Gothic style architecture.

 We stopped in Yarmouth for a short visit where we were impressed by the fine Victorian homes that adorned the streets.
 Located in a former church, the Yarmouth County Museum, consisting of five period rooms, was worth the price of admission.
-We enjoyed lunch at Rudder's Brew Pub when the fog lifted and the sun shone down on the outdoor
+We enjoyed lunch at Rudder's Brew Pub when the fog lifted and the sun shone down on the outdoor deck overlooking the water.

 Yarmouth County Museum